Bhupesh-V/Bhupesh-V.github.io/_posts/2020-12-28-git-cake-when-is-my-readme-birthday.md

 image: git-cake-day-demo.png
 ---

-Do you want to know when was a file/directory committed in your git history?
+Do you want to know when was a file/directory committed in your git repo?
-Well here is `git log` at your rescue
+Well here is `git log` at your rescue!

 ```bash

 git log --date=format:'%d %b %Y' --diff-filter=A --name-only --pretty='%n%C(yellow bold)🎂️ %ad%Creset by (%C(blue bold)%h%Creset)'

 ```